Review by Karen J. Weyant

 sleeps two hours a night –

-early morning, honestly —
+early morning, honestly —and when insomnia throttled

 men in its scaled hand